replicatedhq/replicated-docs/docs/enterprise/installing-embedded-cluster.md

 ## Join Primary and Secondary Nodes

-You can generate commands in the admin console to join additional primary and secondary nodes.
+You can generate commands in the admin console to join additional primary and secondary nodes to the cluster.
+Primary nodes run services that control the cluster.
+Secondary nodes run services that control the pods that host the application containers.
+Adding nodes can help balance resources to ensure that your application runs smoothly.

 To add primary and secondary nodes: